vert-x/mod-lang-ceylon/README.md

 ## Todo

-- run Ceylon files with automatic import of the `io.vertx.ceylon` module
+- run Ceylon files with automatic import of the `io.vertx.ceylon` module (either using a Compiler option or cheating by creating a module structure and a predefined module.properties)
 - Ceylon verticle/module mod zip packaging